 Body Mass Index (BMI): BMI isn’t perfect, but it can help indicate body fat based on height and weight.
 Although this method isn’t fool-proof, a BMI of 30 or more means you likely have higher visceral fat levels.

 Waist-height ratio: Some healthcare providers prefer this method of measuring visceral fat because other methods aren’t as accurate at distinguishing between visceral and subcutaneous fat.
 Simply divide your waist size by your height.
 A healthy ratio is no greater than 0.5 for both men and women.

 Eat the rainbow.

-Make sure to fill your plate with whole foods that are colorful and nutrient-dense—and aim to minimize refined sugar and unhealthy fats.
-A healthy diet that includes plenty of fruits and vegetables, lean proteins, whole grains, and healthy fats has been found to help reduce visceral fat.
+Make sure to fill your plate with whole foods that are colorful and nutrient-dense—and aim to minimize refined sugar, processed foods, and unhealthy fats, such as trans fats.
+A healthy diet that includes plenty of fruits and vegetables, lean proteins, whole grains, and healthy fats has been found to help get rid of visceral fat.
 (Check out our Found plate guide to help get you pointed in the right direction!)

-Upping your physical activity can improve your metabolic health and reduce visceral fat.
-Of course, if you’re overweight or obese and have limited mobility and cardiovascular fitness, going on an eight-mile run isn’t a very realistic ask.
-However, HIIT workouts (high-intensity interval training) can be done when you’re short on time and can help move the needle.
-HIIT workouts cycle between bursts of intense effort and recovery time and can help you burn fat faster than longer, steady-state workouts.
-But if HIIT’s not your thing, there’s another exciting form of movement that can vastly reduce belly fat: walking!
-Studies show that both slow- and fast-paced walking can reduce visceral fat and improve overall health.
+Upping your physical activity can improve your metabolic health and aid in visceral fat loss and overall weight loss.
+Of course, if you’re overweight or have obesity and have limited mobility and cardiovascular fitness, going on an eight-mile run isn’t a very realistic ask.
+However, (high-intensity interval training (HIIT) workouts can be done when you’re short on time and can help move the needle.

 Get a good night’s sleep